chromatone/.github/profile/README.md

 Main hub for research is based on the [main web-site](https://chromatone.center).
 It includes Theory and Practice parts, that are supposed to be interconnected by a student with some guidance by a teacher or a tutor.
 Theory is a digital garden of music knowledge.
 Practice is a number of interactive web-apps that utilize this theory in actionable and really useful form.

+## Chromatone web-apps

 More and more apps will be coming from the laboratory of Chromatone Practice to self-contained open source HTML+JS+CSS applications.
-We'll be using iframes to seamlessly integrate  Here's the actual list to check out growing.
+We'll be using iframes to seamlessly integrate them in the main center.

-## Chromatone web-apps

 Here's the list of ready to be built single-file web-apps as parts of the Chromatone ecosystem that fird their own shape as standalope PWAs.

 - [Spectrogram](https://spectrogram.chromatone.center) - Time-frequency live sound analysis for all
 - Color mixer